300 million won to myr

 When banks adjust interest rates or intervene in the market, it affects the value of their currency.

-Global market sentiment is another key factor.
-If investors are feeling positive about a country, they might buy more of its currency, driving up its value.
+Global market sentiment matters too.
+When investors feel bullish about a country, they buy more of its currency, pushing the value higher.
+It’s that straightforward.

 Let’s look at some numbers.
 Here’s a simple table to show how the conversion can vary: